LarsTinnefeld/olist_ecom_analysis/3 - Customer Segmentation/README.md

 ---
 ## Market Segmentation <a name="business_understanding"></a>
-For the decision making process for the business development in general, and potentially for the logistic strategy specifically,  an understanding of the customer behaviour and geographic conditions need to be analyzed.
+For the decision making process in business development in general, and potentially for the logistic strategy specifically,  an understanding of the customer behaviour and geographic conditions need to be analyzed.
 By extracting commonly shared demographic- and geodemographic characteristics methods are used to divide customers into groups (segments).
 This allows to apply tailor-made strategies that can target specific customer segments in a more effective way.

 ---
 ## Objectives <a name="objectives"></a>